One test, one watch: the Mido Multifort Patrimony

 mido men's watch blue dial brown leather strap

-Upon receipt of the models, the first impression is excellent and we already notice this sunray blue dial to the best effect.
+Upon receiving the models, the first impression is excellent and we already notice this sunburst blue dial with the best effect

-In this price range, it is difficult to offer such a striking twist from the start and yet this model achieves it by focusing on several elements, notably the dials.
+In this price range, it is difficult to offer such a striking twist from the start and yet this model achieves it by focusing on several elements, particularly the dials.

 mido men's watch gray dial black leather strap

-Here worn with a stunning blue sweater, I'm just taking care to avoid excess tone on tone, which would be a shame and obviously a little too lazy.
+Worn here with a blue sweater with the best effect, I simply take care to avoid excess tone on tone, which would be a shame and obviously a little too lazy.

-The two models chosen have interesting and different dials: one is a sunburst blue, the other a smoky gray.
+The two chosen models have interesting and different dials: one is a sunray blue, the other a smoky gray.

-The blue dial stands out for the depth of the blue used, and I for my part notice with a magnifying glass the work done by Mido in this area.
-There is a small discreet effect: the blue of the dial is in fact darker at the edges and very slightly lighter in the center, which gives it this impression of depth: an excellent choice because in the absence of daylight, the dial appears much darker whereas in the light, it reveals its nuances.
-The end result is the best effect with the added bonus of a tone-on-tone date window.
+The blue dial stands out for the depth of the blue used, and I personally notice under the magnifying glass the work done by Mido in this area.
+There is a small discreet effect: the blue of the dial is actually darker on the edges and very slightly lighter in the center, which gives it this impression of depth: an excellent choice because in the absence of daylight, the dial appears much darker while in the light, it reveals its nuances.
+The final result is of the best effect with as a bonus a tone-on-tone date window.

-The smoky gray dial offers another twist; the use of gray is intelligent because, as BonneGueule articles often point out, it is a very easy shade to pair with a large number of clothing items.
+The smoky gray dial offers another twist, the use of gray is intelligent because as BonneGueule articles often point out, it is a shade that is very easy to match with a large number of clothing items.

-Unlike the blue version, Mido has chosen to adopt a white window for the date for the gray dial, placed above 6 o'clock. , the white aperture is however in line with the white of the numerals and indexes.
+Unlike the blue version, Mido has chosen to adopt a white window for the date on the grey dial, placed above 6 o'clock. , the white window is however in keeping with the white of the numbers and indexes.

-The needles are syringe type and they combine finesse and visibility due to the presence of superluminova.
-Finally, on the dial, we note the presence of the pulsometric scale which is a particularity that we have not yet covered in previous articles.
+The needles are syringe-type and they combine finesse and visibility due to the presence of superluminova.
+Finally, on the dial, we note the presence of the pulsometric scale which is a feature that we had not yet discussed in previous articles.

-To take the pulse of patients, doctors in the 19th and even 18th centuries could obviously use their watches to measure heart rate.
-This results in the presence on the dial of a watch a pulsometer scale which allows you to know the patient's frequency: it is generally graduated on 15 or 30 pulsations.
-After 15 or 30 pulsations, the chronograph is stopped and the pulsometer scale then indicates the number of heartbeats of the patient over one minute.
+To take the pulse of patients, doctors of the 19th and even the 18th century could obviously use their watches to measure the heart rate.
+This is reflected by the presence on the dial of a watch a pulsometric scale which allows the patient's frequency to be known: it is generally graduated to 15 or 30 pulsations.
+After 15 or 30 pulsations, the chronograph is stopped and the pulsometric scale then indicates the number of the patient's heartbeats in one minute.

 Although a chronograph watch is generally preferred to receive a pulsometric scale, this is not necessarily an exclusive condition.
-A three-hand watch can accommodate a pulsometer scale, you simply have to use the seconds hand and see on the scale after 15 or 30 pulsations the patient's heart rate but without the possibility of stopping the needle by pressing a pusher like on a chronograph.
+A three-hand watch can receive a pulsometric scale, it is then simply necessary to use the second hand and see on the scale after 15 or 30 pulsations the patient's heart rate but without the possibility of stopping the hand by pressing a pusher as on a chronograph.

-The usefulness of the pulsometer on a watch is very relative today – as is the chronograph function – because doctors have other tools to measure heart rate.
-The fact remains that a pulsometer can fulfill its function if necessary and from now on in watches it allows to give a historical touch and, it must also be recognized, especially an aesthetic one.
+The usefulness of the pulsometer on a watch is very relative today - as is the chronograph function - because doctors have other tools to measure heart rate.
+The fact remains that a pulsometer can fulfill its function when needed and now in watches it allows to give a historical touch and, it must be recognized also, especially aesthetic.

 2. A worked case

-Despite the presence of a curved sapphire crystal, the watch remains fine in itself with a good choice in terms of brushing polish: polished steel particularly on the bezel and brushed steel for the middle
+Despite the presence of a domed sapphire crystal, the watch remains fine in itself with a good choice in terms of brushed polish: polished steel in particular on the bezel and brushed steel for the case.

-The work done on the case itself is interesting in this price segment and even more so the horns which are surprisingly very well finished compared to what the competition offers in this range.
-The horns take on a shape resembling the horns of an ox. , and what's more they are elegantly faceted: it must be agreed that the work is remarkable compared to the listed price of the watch.
+The work done on the case is interesting in itself in this price segment and even more so the horns which are surprisingly very well finished always compared to what the competition offers in this range.
+The horns adopt a shape approaching the horns of ox , and what's more they are elegantly faceted: it must be admitted that the work is remarkable compared to the displayed price of the watch.

-The work on the horns is worth noting, fine, rather relatively short and above all very well worked
+The work on the horns is noteworthy, fine, relatively short and above all very well worked.

-The great opportunity for Swatch Group brands like Mido is to be able to benefit from the industrial model with ETA which supplies movements to other brands and thus makes it possible to offer attractive prices due to the importance of the volumes produced.
-Thus, while the price of the watch remains very contained, the Mido Multifort Patrimony is equipped with a caliber which is in fact the ETA C07.621, the updated version of the 2824 with this time 80 hours of power reserve .
+The great opportunity of Swatch Group brands like Mido is to be able to benefit from the industrial model with ETA which supplies the movements to other brands and thus allows to offer attractive prices due to the importance of the volumes produced.
+Thus, while the price of the watch remains very contained, the Mido Multifort Patrimony is equipped with a caliber which is in fact the ETA C07.621, the updated version of the 2824 with this time 80 hours of power reserve. .

-Choice of an exposed background giving a view of the Powermatic 80 which is in fact an evolution of ETA's 2824
+Choice of an apparent background giving view on the Powermatic 80 which is in fact an evolution of the ETA 2824

 4. Suede leather bracelets

-As for bracelets, I find them rather honorable, the leather is supple and soft to wear.
-I would nevertheless have two slight caveats at this level: there is a trend with bracelets with very marked stopping points.
-This gives an appearance that appears vintage in the media but you should know that the vintage bracelets were in no way of this type .
+As for the bracelets, I find them rather honorable, the leather is supple and soft to wear.
+I would nevertheless issue two slight reservations at this level: there is a fashion with bracelets with very marked stopping points.
+This gives an appearance that seems vintage in the media but you should know that vintage bracelets were in no case of this kind .

-It is a style which is not unpleasant but which can limit the possibilities for combining the watch with formal looks: at this point I would advise you to change the bracelet for a more classic one adapted to wearing a suit for example .
+It is a style that is not unpleasant but that can limit the possibilities to marry the watch with formal looks: at that point I would advise you to change the strap for a more classic one and suitable for wearing a suit for example.

 Another downside: the lug width of the Mido Multifort Patrimony is 19mm.
-If the 19mm is certainly a good compromise and seems suitable compared to the 40mm diameter of the watch, 19mm bracelets are also much less common in physical or online stores.
-Also, choosing a custom-made bracelet will probably be the best choice to make to vary the looks of the watch.
+While 19mm is certainly a good compromise and seems appropriate for the watch's 40mm diameter, 19mm straps are also much less common in physical or online stores.
+Also, choosing a custom strap will probably be the best choice to make to vary the looks of the watch.

-Change of look, here worn over a gray shirt from Officine Générale , we can clearly see the ease with which we can play with the different shades at our disposal
+Change of look, here worn over a gray shirt from Officine Générale , we can clearly see the ease with which we can play with the different shades available.

-And besides, in terms of looks, many possibilities are offered: I very clearly see these two watches in a formal universe by changing the straps for leather models without overly visible or contrasting stitching or stopping points.
+And besides, in terms of looks, many possibilities are offered: I can easily see these two watches in a formal universe by changing the straps for leather models without stitching or stopping points that are too visible or contrasting.

-Only the limited water resistance of the watch to 50 meters seems to me to be an obstacle to making it a summer watch for example: a water resistance displayed at 50 meters does not allow diving with this type of watch .
+Only the limited water resistance of the watch at 50 meters seems to me to be a hindrance to making it a summer watch for example: a water resistance displayed at 50 meters does not allow diving with this type of watch. .

-• An excellent design for a watch that is neither a reissue nor a reinterpretation of a vintage model.
+• An excellent design for a watch that is not a reissue or a reinterpretation of a vintage model.

-• A fine, crafted case in polished-brushed steel, elegant lugs.
+• A fine, polished-brushed steel case with elegant horns.

-• The very successful dials which tend either towards a deep blue or towards a tasteful smoky gray.
+• The very successful dials which tend either towards a deep blue or a smoky gray in the best taste.

-• Honestly one of the best value for money style in the sector in this range, considering the finishes, the price is – once again not customary in the sector – very well studied.
+• Honestly one of the best value for money style in the sector in this range, considering the finishes, the price is – for once in the sector – very well studied.

 We like less

-• Water resistance of only 50 meters, which is the case for almost all dress watches, that said by the way.
+• A water resistance of only 50 meters, which is the case for almost all dress watches by the way

 Technical characteristics